SantanderMetGroup/ansible-thredds-cluster/README.md

      - `name`: Name of the gws.
 This variable must be copy in the `tomcat_instances.gws_instance.name` (e.g. `cedaproc`)
      - `path`: URI for the publish dataset. (e.g. `cedaproc/test`)
      - `location`: Absolute path of the directory been published

+> It should be notice that the shutdown, http and ajp connectors are *not* compulsory to be configured because there is a default configuration for all of these variables.

 - ##### Case 1: RedHat and System control